riker-rs/website/docs/supervision.md

-# Fault Tolerence
+# Fault Tolerance

-Riker applications exhibit fault tolerent behavior through self-healing.
+Riker applications exhibit fault tolerant behavior through self-healing.
 This is achieved by supervision - each actor has a supervisor that is responsible for determining what to do if the actor panics.
 In Riker, an actor's parent is its supervisor.
 This 'parental supervision' is a natural fit since the actor system is a hierarchy.

 When an actor fails we can't guarantee its state is not corrupted.
 Its parent has three choices (strategies):